 There is a double lipped seal and retainer available to update the “case insert nut”.
 It threads into the engine case the same as the “engine case nut”.

-The seals can be purchased separately.
+These engine shaft oil seals can be purchased separately.

 Many 1948-1954 motors have had left side cases replaced with 1955 and later cases and numbers changed to match original year.